excelsior-oss/excelsior-jet-gradle-plugin/README.md

   However, if you are going to launch the created executable directly, you may set the `genScripts` parameter to `false`.

-* `<installWindowsService>` - If you opt `excelsior-installer` packaging for Tomcat on Windows then by default, the installer registers the Tomcat executable as a Windows service.
+* `installWindowsService` - If you opt for `excelsior-installer` packaging for Tomcat on Windows, the installer will register the Tomcat executable as a Windows service by default.
   You may set this parameter to `false` to disable that behavior.
-  Otherwise, you may configure Windows Service specific parameters for Tomcat service adding `<windowsServiceConfiguration>` section as described [here](#windows-service-configuration).
+  Otherwise, you may configure Windows Service-specific parameters for the Tomcat service by adding a `windowsService` section as described [here](#windows-service-configuration).

-  The functionality is only available since 11.3 Excelsior JET version.
+    **Note:** This functionality is only available in Excelsior JET 11.3 and above.

 #### Multiple Web applications and Tomcat installation configuration
 Excelsior JET can also compile multiple Web applications deployed onto a single Tomcat instance.